vmware/photon/content/en/docs-v5/installation-guide/run-photon-aws-ec2/deploying-a-containerized-application-in-photon-os-via-ssh.md

 1. Test the web server

-    On your local workstation, open a web browser and go to the the public address of the Photon OS instance running Docker.
+    On your local workstation, open a web browser and go to the public address of the Photon OS instance running Docker.
 The following screen should appear, showing that the web server is active:

     ![Nginx](../../images/Nginx.jpg)